KamilaHase/Berries-Nearby/README.md

         - open website, check the current offers, add a new offer with description what I offer
         - second and third time visit: check or edit my own offer, check my profile page with possible reports from other users, delete offer in case it is no longer available.
         - checking the website and contacts for community administrators in order to contact them via email
+        - farmer may also visit the webpage in order to get more information about the project or get contact information to community administrators/managers via email or social media.

 2. Customer:
     - I am interested in getting home-grown fruits, I am ready to make some work in order to receive that.